 Encumbrance accounting is employed in governmental funds.
 Encumbrances (e.g., purchase orders, contracts) outstanding at year-end are reported as reservations of fund balances and do not constitute expenditures or liabilities because the commitments will be appropriated and honored during the subsequent year.
-The District had no encumbrances outstanding at June 30, 2020 and 2019.
+The District had no encumbrances outstanding on June 30, 2021 and 2020.